akkash279/The-Sparks-Foundation/README.md

 Author - Akash Singh <br>
-The Sparks Foundation - GRIP- Data Science and Business Analytics April 2022
+The Sparks Foundation - GRIP- Data Science and Business Analytics <br>
+April 2022 <br>
-Task 1 - Prediction using Supervised Machine Learning Predicting the percentage of a student based on the number of study hours.
+Task 1 - Prediction using Supervised Machine Learning <br>
+Predicting the percentage of a student based on the number of study hours.